-The Virginia Tech Stamps Scholarships are funded by a generous $1.25 million donation from the Strive Foundation to match the $1 million gift from Virginia Tech alumnus Dave Calhoun and $250,000 from Virginia Tech.
+The Virginia Tech Stamps Scholarships are funded by a generous $1.25 million donation from the Stamps Scholars Program to match the $1 million gift from Virginia Tech alumnus Dave Calhoun and $250,000 from Virginia Tech.
 The combined $2.25 million gift represents one of the largest philanthropic infusions to the University Honors program to date.

 This scholarship is named for Roe and Penny Stamps.
 The Stamps have founded merit scholarship programs at more than 40 universities to give students world-class educational experiences like the ones that have so influenced their own lives.